globus-gladier/gladier/docs/examples/encrypt_and_transfer.rst

             'encrypt_input': '',
             # Set this to the symmetric key you want to use to encrypt/decrypt the file
             'encrypt_key': '',
-            # Set this to your own funcx endpoint where you want to encrypt files
+            # Set this to your own compute endpoint where you want to encrypt files
-            'funcx_endpoint_compute': '',
+            'compute_endpoint': '',
             # Set this to the globus endpoint where your encrypted archive has been created
             'transfer_source_endpoint_id': '',
             # By default, this will transfer the encrypt file to Globus Tutorial Endpoint 1